Rebecca Posner

 Rebecca Posner (née Reynolds; 17 August 1929 – 19 July 2018) was a British philologist, linguist and academic, who specialized in Romance languages.
 Having taught at Girton College, Cambridge, the University of Ghana, and the University of York, she was Professor of the Romance Languages at the University of Oxford from 1978 to 1996.

 Early life and education

 Posner was born on 17 August 1929 in Shotton Colliery, County Durham, England.
 Her father was a miner.
 The family moved to the Midlands in the 1930s, and she was educated at Nuneaton High School for Girls, a grammar school in Nuneaton.

 In 1949, Posner won an open exhibition to study modern languages at Somerville College, Oxford.
 She specialised in French and comparative linguistics.
 She graduated with a first class honours Bachelor of Arts (BA) degree: as per tradition, her BA was promoted to a Master of Arts (MA Oxon) degree.
 She then undertook a postgraduate diploma in comparative philology, for which she was awarded a distinction.
-She continues her studies at Somerville towards a Doctor of Philosophy (DPhil) degree under the supervision of Alfred Ewert.
-She completed her DPhil in 1958.
+She continued her studies at Somerville towards a Doctor of Philosophy (DPhil) degree under the supervision of Alfred Ewert and completed her DPhil in 1958.
 Her thesis was titled "Consonantal dissimilation in the Romance languages".